Menu

 LangGraph is a framework by LangChain for building stateful, multi-actor applications with LLMs.
 The latest version is 0.2.x (2025).

-The model knew this was a facts question.
-It chose tavily_search, got the answer, and wrapped it up.
-A math question like “What’s 15% of 200?” would have gone to calculator instead.
+The model saw this was a fact-based question, picked tavily_search, got back the info, and summed it up.
+Had the question been “What’s 15% of 200?”, it would have reached for calculator instead.

-Here’s something closer to a real deployment.
-This agent answers customer service questions by pulling order info and checking stock levels.
-It shows how tools connect your LLM to actual data.
+Here’s something closer to what you’d ship in practice.
+This agent answers customer questions by looking up orders and checking stock.
+It shows how tools bridge the gap between your LLM and real data.

 python